ekr/draft-rescorla-safe-browsing-privacy/draft-rescorla-safe-browsing-privacy.md

 attacks are often of quite short duration, this has a significant impact on the effectiveness of Safe Browsing.

-Because the client retrieves the relevant hash blocks for each prefix, these are inherently more timely.
-However, in principle if the client caches the result, this can still result in incorrect results, for instance, a false negative if prefix X is retrieved and then X || Y is added, or, a false positive if X is retrieved, yields X || Y,
+Because the client retrieves the full-length hashes for each matched prefix, these results are inherently more timely.
+However, in principle if the client caches the full-length hashes, this can still manifest incorrect results, for instance, a false negative if prefix X is retrieved and then X || Y is added, or, a false positive if X is retrieved, yields X || Y,